Apolonia, Apolonia: Release

 The film had its world premiere on 10 November 2022 at the 35th International Documentary Film Festival Amsterdam in international competition, where it won IDFA Award for Best Film.
 It was screened at Thessaloniki Documentary Festival in the first week of March 2023.
 On 19 March 2023, it was screened at the Sofia International Film Festival in International Documentary Competition section.

 The film competed at the 47th Hong Kong International Film Festival in 'Documentary Competition' and won the Firebird Award in April 2023.
 The film was screened at the Tribeca Festival in Viewpoints section for its North American premiere on 8 June 2023.

-The film was also screened at 2023 BFI London Film Festival in 'Strand' section under 'Create' theme on 6 October 2023.
+The film was also screened at 2023 BFI London Film Festival in the 'Strand' section under the 'Create' theme on 6 October 2023.

 In January 2024, the North American rights of the film were acquired by Grasshopper Film and Documentary+.
-The film was released in DCTV’s Firehouse Cinema in New York, and launched on streaming platform DOCUMENTARY+ on January 12, 2024.
+The film was released in DCTV’s Firehouse Cinema in New York, and launched on streaming platform Documentary+ on January 12, 2024.

-It will be released in French theaters on 27 March 2024.
+The film was released in French theaters on 27 March 2024.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 88% based on 25 reviews with an average rating of 7.1/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 88% based on 25 reviews, with an average rating of 7.1/10.
 On Metacritic, it has a weighted average score of 77 out of 100 based on 8 reviews, indicating "generally favorable reviews".

-Guy Lodge reviewing at IDFA (Competition), for Variety wrote, "Sokol’s paintings, slightly distorted large-scale portraits of human subjects in eerie states of repose, are striking, but never quite as intriguing as their restless, endlessly self-doubting creator."
+Guy Lodge, reviewing at IDFA (Competition) for Variety, wrote, "Sokol’s paintings, slightly distorted large-scale portraits of human subjects in eerie states of repose, are striking, but never quite as intriguing as their restless, endlessly self-doubting creator."
 Marta Bałaga's review in Cineuropa wrote, "Glob can’t take her eyes off this woman, whether she is celebrating, breaking down or cutting her own bangs, and the feeling is frankly contagious."
 Lovia Gyarkye for Hollywood Reporter described the film as "A heartfelt reflection on a fitful artistic journey."
 Gyarkye closing the review wrote, "Apolonia is no longer just a subject but a confidant, and she pulled not only Glob but us, too, into her orbit."
 Neil Young writing in Screen International felt that the film was "The absorbingly intimate portrait of an artist as a young woman over the transformative span of 13 years."